cloudfoundry/docs-bosh/content/dns.md

 title: Native DNS Support [beta]
 ---

+!!! note
-<p class="note">Note: This feature is still under development; however, there are portions of DNS functionality that are already available in bosh-release v262+.
-3468+ Linux stemcells are required.</p>
+    This feature is still under development; however, there are portions of DNS functionality that are already available in bosh-release v262+.
+3468+ Linux stemcells are required.

 Using DNS instead of plain IPs within deployments: